Click the images for a larger version. Click 'Close' or press ESC to return.

 The receiver is also connected to the distributor.
 The signals from line are stored on a set of five electromagnets.
 The combination is then decoded to print the character on paper tape.

 The Baudot system was accepted by the French administration in 1875.
-It saw widespread service in France and other countries and the British Post Office adopted it for a simplex circuit between London and Paris in 1897.
+It saw widespread service in France and other countries and the British Post Office adopted it for a simplex circuit between London and Paris in 1897. [operators picture: Science Museum]

 At this stage, telegraphy had reached a sort of halfway house.
 Reception was now automatic, but sending relied on an operator.
 Obviously a human operator is limited in both speed and accuracy.
 An operator might be able to transmit at a maximum speed for a short while, but they cannot keep up the pace without making mistakes.
 Even the fastest operator is usually slower than the maximum speed of the line.
 So on expensive lines - especially transatlantic lines - some sort of automatic transmission would be more economic.

 The earliest practical system was invented by Wheatstone in 1867.
 First of all the message was punched by an operator into perforated tape.
 [The first group of characters on the tape read 'SOS' but the second group is 'EIOS' - whoops!]

 The original Wheatstone perforator was entirely mechanical.
 There was a separate key for a dot, space and a dash.
 The keys were hit with rubber tipped mallets rather like playing a xylophone.
 This was called the Stick Punch.
 (Correction: I don't think Alan Hobbs had seen the sticks when he wrote that in 1987.
 Looking at the sticks it's evident that you hold them in your fist and smash them down on the buttons to punch the tape.
 Forget xylophones)

 Wheatstone’s transmitter took the perforated tape and by a combination of levers sent either a dot or a dash to line.
 A dash was arranged to be three times as long as a dot.
 Speed was typically 70 words a minute, which was much faster than any single operator could keep up for long.
 The receiver operated like the Morse inker we saw earlier and produced a record on paper tape to be read later.